 i.
 Telecom Products segments

-The Telecom Product segments of the Company principally generate revenue from sale of Optical Fibre Cable, Optical Fibre and Telecom Equipments.
-Revenues from Products are recognised at a point in time when control of the goods passes to the customer, usually upon delivery of the goods.
+The Telecom Product segments of the Company principally generate revenue from sale of Optical Fibre Cable, Optical Fibre and Telecom Equipment's.
+Revenues from Products are recognized at a point in time when control of the goods passes to the customer, usually upon delivery of the goods.

-This segment of the Company generates revenue from creating and delivering communication network systems for Telecom Operators, Defence Services, Railways, Safe & Smart Cities etc. and executing infrastructure projects like Jal Jeevan Mission etc. Most of the turnkey contracts include a standard warranty clause to guarantee that telecom infrastructure and communication network systems comply with agreed specifications.
+This segment of the Company generates revenue from creating and delivering telecom infrastructure and communication network systems for Telecom Operators, Defence Services, Railways, Safe & Smart Cities, Projects of Jal Jeevan Mission etc. Most of the turnkey contracts include a standard warranty clause to guarantee that telecom infrastructure and communication network systems comply with agreed specifications.

 Revenue from turnkey projects/contracts executed under joint operations is recognised on the same basis as adopted in respect of contracts independently executed by the Company.